 Then cool off at the Sandoway Discovery Center where you’ll learn more about the marine life you just saw on the beach!
 You’ll see shark and stingray feedings, seeing the aquatic creatures up close!
 This is also a great place to see wild alligators in Florida!

 Located in south West Palm Beach, the Manatee Lagoon is a center devoted to the education of all things manatee-related.
-The center also advocates to preserve all manatee environments and ecosystems!
+The center also advocates preserving all manatee environments and ecosystems!

 Right next to Florida Power & Light’s Power Plant, warm water rushes out into the lagoon from cooling the equipment.
 Manatees need this warm water to survive in the winter months, making Manatee Lagoon one of the best places to see wild manatees in Florida!